tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

 ### Start Tezos node

-After importing the snapshot, you need to start your node and wait until it's fully synchronized before importing your Ledger key.
+After importing the snapshot, you need to start your node and wait until it's fully synchronized before importing your signing keys.

 ```bash
 tezbake start